vespa-engine/documentation/documentation/xgboost.md

 }
 ```

 ## Known issues
 * When dumping XGBoost models
 to a JSON representation some of the model information is lost (e.g the base_score or the optimal number of trees if trained with early stopping).
 XGBoost also has different predict functions (e.g predict/predict_proba).
 The following
  [XGBoost System Test](https://github.com/vespa-engine/system-test/tree/master/tests/search/xgboost)
 demonstrates how to represent different type of XGBoost models in Vespa.

-* XGBoost trees handles missing feature split values (e.g NaN features) differently then Vespa and best practise for XGBoost models is to ensure that NaN/missing features does not exit.
-See [Issue 9646](https://github.com/vespa-engine/vespa/issues/9646)